 Please make your own risk assessment based on the information provided.
 Detailed potential risks and controls are provided for the site to assist teachers in risk management planning.
 Teachers and carers should be aware of, and consider the needs, abilities and medical conditions of students when visiting this site.
 The supervision of students remains the responsibility of the teacher.
 The school must ensure an adequate number of adult supervisors are present.

-Wheelchair accessible car park and toilets.
-Please let us know if you are bringing someone with special needs so that we can plan accordingly
+Wheelchair accessible carpark and toilets.
+Please let us know in advance if you are bringing someone with accessibility requirements so that we can plan accordingly.

 - in Sydney Harbour National Park in the Sydney and surrounds region